pychuang/ll-api/README.rst

 Install prerequisites
 ---------------------

+Our code is Python 2.6/2.7 code.
+It definitely won't run on Python 3.x, and most likely not on earlier versions of Python.
-If you want to run the API yourself, then a couple of prerequisites are needed.
+If you want to run the API yourself or if you want to run pre-packed clients that communicate with an API, then a couple of prerequisites are needed.
 However, installing them is easy (if you have pip installed):

 .. sourcecode:: bash